BrettHallen/MicroProfessor/MPF-III/README.md

 ## [Documentation](/MPF-III/Documentation)
 Copies of the MPF-III documentation (available on Archive) just in case they get disappeared from there:
 - BASIC Programming Manual
-- Operating Manual
+- Operating Manual (working on trying to reduce my 190MB PDF copy)
-- Reference Manual
+- Reference Manual (working on trying to reduce my 190MB PDF copy)

 ## [Images](/MPF-III/Images)
 Images of my MPF-III/311 machine's inards.